 CLOSING COSTS: These can account for 3-5% of the purchase price of a home.

-TAXES: Property taxes will depend on the local laws, but could be another large expense.
+TAXES: Property taxes will depend on the local.

 MAINTENANCE: Depending on the age and size of the home.